nhsconnect/nhslogin/src/gp-credentials.md

 - Optum (EMIS Web): 100%
 - TPP: 100%
 - Medicus: live (GP Connect PFS)

-**Note:** For Medicus users, the gp_linkage_key claim will contain DUMMY.
-This is a placeholder — Medicus uses GP Connect PFS APIs and does not require IM1 linkage keys.
+**Note:** For Medicus users, the `gp_linkeage_key` claim will contain `DUMMY`.
+This is a placeholder - Medicus uses GP Connect PFS APIs and does not require IM1 linkage keys.

 <hr>
         <div class="nhsuk-grid-row">